pycom/pycom-documentation/content/gettingstarted/_index.md

 In this first example, we will make the on-board RGB LED flash different colors.
 ### Creating a project in Pymakr

 1. Firstly you will need to create a new, empty, directory on your computer.
 For this example we will create one called `RGB-Blink`.

-2. Next you will need to open either Atom or Visual Studio Code depending on

-   which you setup previously.
+2. Next you will need to open either Atom or Visual Studio Code depending on which you setup previously.

 3. Once the text editor has loaded you will need to click `File` &gt; `Open`, and open the directory you created in step 1

-{{% hint style="info" %}}
 If you are using Atom, it is important to check at this point that Atom has successfully identified the project.
 The name of the directory you created in step 1 (`RGB-Blink` in this case) should be shown in the Pymakr pane like so:

 ![](/gitbook/assets/atom_project.png)